benmvp/slides/2024/connecttech/nextjs.md

   - We can of course make API requests in the browser for the dynamic content...
   - but then we may miss out on SSG's cacheability goodness
 - It takes planning and forethought to get a hybrid page rendered with the right mix of static & dynamic using SSG
+- Or we have to set up webhooks to trigger a site rebuild

 ---

 - So if we wanted to use SSG for our blog post...
-  - We can render all the UI at build time
+  - We can render all the page UI at build time
   - Then in the browser we can retrieve the recommended posts
-- So for this dynamic stuff...
-  - we pre-render statically w/ default data or loading states
-  - And sync w/ up-to-date data in the browser
-- We've created a hybrid page
-- But in general, SSG is best & simplest for logged out pages...
+- So in general, SSG is best & simplest for logged out pages...
   - Where the page is typically the same for everyone
 - Things like marketing landing pages, blog posts, etc
   - Or even product listings or product details page if they rarely changed